gvwilson/fiction/santas/index.md

 for Santa Hood's deft fingers to undo his buttons and hold his sleeves so that Finner could pull out his arms.
-The heavy blue coat floated away, taking with it a handkerchief,<span class="sidenote">Santas don't use kleenex.
+The heavy blue coat floated away, taking with it a handkerchief,<span class="note">Santas don't use kleenex.
 That's for wrapping presents.</span>
 a folded piece of paper with a game of Hangman on it left over from a particularly boring writing class at school,